We may earn affiliate commissions for the recommended products. Learn more.

 KeePass plugin page

-Every plugin expands KeePass's functionality, such as synchronization with various storages (Google Drive, OneDrive, and other online storages), adding another type of encryption algorithm, or auto-type customizations.
+Every plugin expands KeePass's functionality, such as synchronization with various storage services (Google Drive, OneDrive, and other online storage), adding another type of encryption algorithm, or auto-type customizations.

 Triggers